How Alessandra Ambrosio Went From Small Town Brazil To Become One Of The Wealthiest Models In The World

 2005: She walked the Victoria's Secret Fashion Show runway wearing lingerie made entirely out of candy.

-2007: Alessandra was the face for the UK company Next and starred in their first television campaign in 12 years.
-The same year, she was voted one of People magazine's '100 Most Beautiful People in the world.'

-2008: Alessandra became a mother to daughter, Anja, and walked the runway in the Victoria's Secret Fashion Show just three months after giving birth.
+2008: Alessandra becomes a mother to daughter, Anja, and walked the runway in the Victoria's Secret Fashion Show just three months after giving birth.

-2009: Alessandra was on the cover of Marie Claire and featured in a spread with Sacha Baron Cohen to promote his 2009 film, 'Brüno.'

 Ambrosio had another brush with Hollywood when she became the face of Brazilian sportswear brand Colcci, costarring with Ashton Kutcher in a steamy denim ad.

-2010: Alessandra was ranked ranked No. 5 on Forbes' The World's Top-Earning Models list, with estimated her earnings were $US5 million that year alone.
+2010: Alessandra is ranked ranked No. 5 on Forbes' The World's Top-Earning Models list, with estimated earnings of $5 million that year alone.

 2011: Ambrosio became Vogue's blogger, commenting on her wardrobe by posting one photo of herself each day for a month.
 The same year, she wore the heaviest Victoria's Secret Fashion Show wings ever (30 lb) to walk the runway.

-2012: Alessandra came in 6th on the Forbes top-earning models list, estimated to have earned $US6.6 million in one year.
-She also appeared in the London 2012 Olympic Closing Ceremony.
+2012: Alessandra came in 6th on the Forbes top-earning models list, estimated to have earned $6.6 million in one year and she appeared in the London 2012 Olympic Closing Ceremony as part of Rio de Janeiro's Handover show.

-2012: On November 7, just six months later, she walked the Victoria's Secret runway in the 'Fantasy Bra' -- a $US2.5 million bra created by London Jewellers.

-She has appeared on TV shows such as 'Entourage,' 'How I Met Your Mother,' 'Project Runway,' and 'Gossip Girl.'

 She has been the face of GUESS, Revlon, Christian Dior, Giorgio Armani, Rolex, Escada, Calvin Klein and Ralph Lauren.